Cataracts in Children

 Most cataracts in adults occur because of aging.
 Children may have other types of cataracts.
 These include:

 - Secondary cataracts.
-These cataracts form because of another illness.
+These cataracts form because of an illness.
 This can include diabetes or an eye problem.
 In some cases, medicine such as steroids can cause this type of cataract.

 - Traumatic cataracts.
 Cataracts can also happen because of an eye injury.
 They can occur right after your child’s eye gets hurt.
 Or they can occur years later.